HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 Typically, functions are named as `SayHello` or `sayHello`. `say_hello` is rarely used, primarily only in the standard library.
 And hopefully no one names their functions in all caps.

-Function names have the same restrictions on them as the variable names (revisit the chapter on variables if needed).
+Function names have the [same restrictions on them as the variable names](./04_variables_1.md#valid-variable-names) (revisit the chapter on variables if needed).

 The only addition is that function names starting with `_` underscore are reserved and shouldn't be used.
-That is in addition to the names containing `__` (two underscores in a row) anywhere, or starting with `_` followed by an uppercase letter (which doesn't really matter now, since the lone starting `_` is already banned for functions).
+That is in addition to the names containing `__` (two underscores in a row) anywhere, or starting with `_` followed by an uppercase letter (which doesn't really matter for functions, since the lone starting `_` is already banned for functions).

 Again, revisit the chapter on variables if you forgot what it means for a name to be reserved.

+(Advanced readers might argue that global variables have the same restrictions.
+I know, see below.)

 > ## Exercise 1
 >